bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-**This won't change**.
-And for most — if not all — gameplay use cases, you will
+**This won't change.** And for most (if not all)  gameplay use cases, you will
-continue to happily use the [`Query`] API, which made Bevy's reputation as a delightful game
+continue to happily use the delightfully simple [`Query`] API.
-engine.

-However, consider this situation: As a game or mod developer I want to list entities
+However, consider this situation: as a game or mod developer I want to list entities
 with a specific component through a text prompt.
 Similarly to how the Quake console works.
 What would that look like?